Stoa-Medical/Portico/README.md

 # Portico

-An analytic interface engine and database system for scalable data interchange.
+An agentic integration engine and database system for scalable data interchange.
+Optimized for healthcare IT teams.

 ## Overview

-Portico is a source-available agentic interface engine built with a microservices architecture.
+Portico is a source-available agentic integration engine built with a microservices architecture.
 It operates in two modes:

 1. **Server** - Production-ready concurrent server with multi-threading support
 2. **App** - Desktop application that can connect to a server or run locally with embedded database